FabiPunktExe/SimpleClientAddonTemplate/README.md

 # SimpleClientAddonTemplate
-Template for creating a SimpleClient addon
+This is a template for creating a SimpleClient addon.

+Read our [wiki]() for more information.